 2. The basis and rates of payment, such as:

-- agreed limits (fare) when travel is by public transport - when travel is by private vehicle (no more than HMRC milage rates) - subsistence eligibility and agreed limits completion of relevant forms
+- agreed limits (fare) when travel is by public transport. - when travel is by private vehicle (no more than HMRC mileage rates) - subsistence eligibility and agreed limits.

 3. How expenses and allowances are claimed, including: